ipsy-md/docs/docs/cluster/cecile/slurm.md

 !!! note "Ask yourself the following questions before setting up your job"

-    1. How long does your job need to run?</b>
+    1. How long will your job run approximately?</b>
     2. How many CPUs does your job need?</b>
     3. How much memory does your job need?</b>
     4. Does your job require any special hardware feature?